The school of no bias

 Summary of project results

-During the project 4 training cycles were conducted, one for each of the training guides.
-In total, 368 applications were received and the final participants were 172.
-There was also, an increase in the number of educators who were interested in getting trained in such practices and tools and actively use the available material.
-Up until now, the project''s website has had 3.087 unique visitors, whereas 129 visitors have downloaded the training guides.
+4. An increase in the number of educators who are interested in getting trained in such practices and tools and actively use the available material.
+Up until now, the program’s site has had 3.087 unique visitors, whereas 129 visitors have downloaded the training guides.

-Finally, an active networking amongst educators and the formation of task groups were created, that can point out issues that need to be resolved and co-design tools and activations, through the project’s digital platform.
+5. Active networking amongst educators and the formation of task groups that can point out issues that need to be resolved and co-design tools and activations, through the program’s digital platform.
 Up until now, 128 educators have registered in the platform from, literally, all around Greece.

 Information on the projects funded by the EEA and Norway Grants is provided by the Programme and Fund Operators in the Beneficiary States, who are responsible for the completeness and accuracy of this information.